volkstrader/resume/plutotv.md

-# Digital Right Management (DRM) Service
+# Enterprise Platform team
 ## Intro
-DRM service support 3 major license challenge protocols for video playback copyright protection.
-In addition, a KMS to manage secret keys for video clips encryption.

 ## Background
-PlutoTV had a contractual obligation to deliver HD contents with copyright protection.
-I was tasked to create a DRM Service
-* to provide Fairplay support for HLS playback on Apple devices and Safari browser
-* to provide Widevine support for DASH playback on Android devices
-* to provide PlayRead support for XBox and PlayStation5 DASH playback
-* to provide high scalability, low read latency encryption key management

 ## Highlight
-* Design and implement asychronous workflow using Confluence Kafka for job queue and Kubernetes cron job execution
-* Document archtecutre design and submit for archtecture team review and approval
-* Use CGO to complie Fairplay C source code, and interop with Go service
-* Debug Fairplay C source memory leak with valgrind

-## Imapact
+## Impact

-* A stable and highly scalable platform to support
-  * Vidoe encryption workflow
-  * DRM challenge for every copyright protected video played on PlutoTV
+---
 # SWAT Team

-## Intro
+## Introduction
-SWAT Team is a temporary enginerring organizattion to support high priority cross team initiative
+The SWAT Team is a temporary engineering organization formed to support high-priority cross-team initiatives.

 ## Background
-Migrate service infrastructure from AWS EC2/ECS to EKS for
+The team was tasked with migrating service infrastructure from AWS EC2/ECS to EKS to achieve:
-* cost of operation optimization
-* multi-cloud deployment
+- **Cost Optimization:** Reducing operational expenses.
+- **Multi-Cloud Deployment:** Enabling a more flexible and scalable cloud architecture.

-## Highlight
+## Highlights

-* Work with DevOps team to develop standards for golang micro-services in Kubernetes runtime environment
-  * use ConfigMap for configuration with live update
+### **Collaboration with DevOps**
+- Developed Kubernetes standards for Go microservices:
+  - **ConfigMap Integration:** Enabled live updates for service configuration.
-  * sync HashiCorp Vault secret with Kubernetes secret store with ExternalSecrets
+  - **Secret Management:** Synchronized HashiCorp Vault secrets with Kubernetes Secret Store using ExternalSecrets.
-  * standardize GitHub Action golang micro-service build workflow
+  - **CI/CD Standardization:** Created a standardized GitHub Action build workflow for Go microservices.

-* Develop micro-libraries
+### **Micro-Libraries Development**
-  * breakup monolithic core library into multiple limited purpose micro-libraries
+- Refactored the monolithic core library into focused micro-libraries with clear responsibilities.

-* Develope codegen to standardize boilerplate code artifacts
-  * codegen boilerplate code: secret wireup, certain standard dependency wireup
-  * codegen projectt non-go artifacts: Makefile, GitHub Action yamls, Dockerfile, Helm chart, config files ...
-* Reform development life cycle from GitFlow to Release First Branching Model
-  * Publish Release First Branching Model documentation
+### **Code Generation (Codegen) Tooling**
+- Automated the generation of boilerplate code and project artifacts, including:
+  - Secret and dependency wiring.
+  - Non-Go files like Makefiles, GitHub Action YAMLs, Dockerfiles, Helm charts, and config files.

+### **Development Lifecycle Reform**
+- Replaced GitFlow with the **Release-First Branching Strategy:**
+  - Published detailed documentation on the new process.
-  * Promote and assist other teams to adopt the new process
+  - Promoted and assisted other teams in adopting the updated workflow.

 ## Impact
-*

-# Enterprise Platform team
+- **Faster Migrations:** Reduced service migration time from sprints to just a few days using standard templates and codegen.
+- **Simplified Maintenance:** Standardized boilerplate updates, reducing manual updates to two simple commands.
+- **Community Building:** Fostered a cross-team community for maintaining and improving micro-libraries.
+- **Leadership Endorsement:** Engineering VPs advocated for full adoption of the Release-First Branching Strategy across the organization.

+---
+# Digital Rights Management (DRM) Service

+## Introduction
+The DRM service supports three major license challenge protocols for video playback copyright protection.
+It also includes a Key Management System (KMS) for managing secret keys used in video encryption.

+## Background
+PlutoTV had a contractual obligation to deliver HD content with copyright protection.
+I was tasked with creating a DRM service that:
+- Supports **FairPlay** for HLS playback on Apple devices and the Safari browser
+- Supports **Widevine** for DASH playback on Android devices
+- Supports **PlayReady** for DASH playback on Xbox and PlayStation 5
+- Provides high scalability and low-latency encryption key management

+## Highlights
+- **Asynchronous Workflow Design:** Implemented using Confluent Kafka for job queuing and Kubernetes Cron Jobs for task execution.
+- **Architecture Documentation:** Designed and documented the system architecture, submitting it for review and approval by the architecture team.
+- **FairPlay Integration:** Used CGO to compile FairPlay C source code and integrated it with the Go service.
+- **Memory Leak Debugging:** Diagnosed and resolved FairPlay C source memory leaks using Valgrind.

+## Impact
+The project resulted in a stable, highly scalable platform that supports:
+- **Video Encryption Workflow:** Efficiently managing video encryption processes.
+- **DRM License Challenges:** Handling copyright-protected video playback on PlutoTV across multiple devices.